Skip to content

 The Problem

-Michael Monti is a real client — a 2-year independent owner-operator running Monti Transportation LLC.
-He managed every business expense with a physical binder and guesswork.
+Michael Monti is a real client — a 2-year independent owner-operator who managed every expense with a physical binder and guesswork.
 Receipts got lost in the cab, profit visibility was zero, and tax season meant scrambling through a shoebox of paper.
-He self-describes as "completely hopeless with technology" and does 90% of his work from his phone in the truck cab.
-The stakes are real: in Trout v.
-Commissioner (2023), a truck driver lost every single tax deduction because he couldn't produce receipts.
-Michael was one bad audit away from the same outcome — and industry research shows independent truckers miss $5,000–$15,000 in deductions annually just from poor record-keeping.
+He's "completely hopeless with technology" and does 90% of his work from his phone.
+The stakes: independent truckers miss $5,000–$15,000 in deductions annually from poor record-keeping, and in Trout v.
+Commissioner (2023), a trucker lost every deduction for lack of receipts.

 Goals